shariorfarhan07/shariorfarhan07/README.md

 - 2nd runners up at project showcasing.it Fest 2019 at KUET-Khulna University of Engineering & Technology, Bangladesh.

 ## FAQ's
-👩‍💻 I'm currently working on Django .
+👩‍💻 I'm currently working on Springboot .

 🧠 I'm currently learning Web socket.

-👯‍♀️ I'm looking to collaborate on django based project.
+👯‍♀️ I'm looking to collaborate on Springboot based project.

 🤔 I'm looking for help with Async Python.